 Here’s the weirdest part: Trump deploys “war on the Deep State” rhetoric exactly the way Erdoğan did, and to the same end: to discredit the independent centers of power in our government and prime the public for their destruction.

 The thing I just don’t understand is this.
 Turks had a reason to find this rhetoric persuasive.
 They knew that yes, there was a Deep State, and it was profoundly sinister.
 They had experienced this.
 People had been disappeared.
 Murders that should have been easy to solve went unsolved.
-Mob figures, politicians, and a senior security officials could on occasion be found together—dead—in a crashed car in a remote highway where none of them should have been.
+Mob figures, politicians, and senior security officials could on occasion be found together—dead—in a crashed car in a remote highway where none of them should have been.

 This doesn’t happen in the US.
 But Trump has appropriated Erdoğan’s language about the Deep State, verbatim.
 Did someone tell him about it?
 Who?